-Much like their cruciferous cousin, cauliflower, brussels sprouts turn into a wonderfully rich and creamy soup just by cooking them with aromatics and whirling them up in broth.
-This soup ends up having a much deeper nutty flavor than you might expect, as well as a thicker, more satisfying texture than one imagines these tiny cabbages could possibly contain.
+Much like its cruciferous cousin, cauliflower, Brussels sprouts turn into a wonderfully rich and creamy soup just by cooking this vegetable with aromatics and whirling it up in broth.
+This soup ends up having a much deeper nutty flavor than you might expect, as well as a thicker, more satisfying texture than you would imagine that these tiny cabbages could possibly contain.

 Trim and roughly chop the celery; peel and roughly chop the shallot or leek.

 Use a hand-held immersion blender to completely purée the soup.
-(You can also do this in a blender, just be sure to let the soup cool a bit first, work in batches, and put a kitchen towel over the top of the blender in case the heat of the soup makes it splatter out.)
+(You can also do this in a blender, but just be sure to let the soup cool a bit first, work in batches, and put a kitchen towel over the top of the blender in case the heat of the soup makes it splatter out.)
 Be sure to purée the soup a bit longer than you may think is necessary; you want the final product to be as smooth as possible.

-Stir in the cream, if you like.
+Stir in cream, if you like.
 Serve the soup hot, with a garnish of freshly ground black pepper to taste.

-Make It Heartier.
-Add a peeled and chopped potato to the mix, cooking it with the brussels sprouts, for a thicker, heartier soup.
+- Make it heartier: Add a peeled and chopped potato to the mix, cooking it with the Brussels sprouts, for a thicker, heartier soup.

 - Add garnishes: There are endless possibilities to finish the soup—from freshly chopped herbs to crumbled cooked bacon to a few gratings of Parmesan cheese.